 However, with marshalling you need more flexibility when dealing with referenced user data.
 To achieve this we have the ObjectMarshallingStrategy interface.
 Two implementations are provided, but users can implement their own.
 The two supplied strategies are IdentityMarshallingStrategy and SerializeMarshallingStrategy.
-SerializeMarshallingStrategy is the default, as used in the example above, and it just calls the Serializable or Externalizable methods on a user instance.
+SerializeMarshallingStrategy is the default, as used in the example above, and it just calls the Serializable OF Externalizable methods on a user instance.
 IdentityMarshallingStrategy instead creates an integer id for each user object and stores them in a Map, while the id is written to the stream.
-When unmarshalling it accesses the IdentityMarshallingStrategy map to retrieve the instance.
-This means that if you use the IdentityMarshallingStrategy, it is stateful for the life of the Marshaller instance and will create ids and keep references to all objects that it attempts to marshal.
+When unmarshalling it accesses the IdentityMarshallingStrategy, it is stateful for the life of the Marshaller instance and will create ids and keep references to all objects that it attempts to marshal.
 Below is he code to use an Identity Marshalling Strategy.